Read in

 Table of contents

-When trading internationally, it is important to understand the various Incoterms® that regulate liability and costs between buyer and seller.
+When trading internationally, it's important to understand the various Incoterms® that govern liability and costs between buyer and seller.

 What does DDP mean?

-When the goods reach the buyer, all costs have been paid and the buyer receives the goods without any further obligations.
+By the time the goods reach the buyer, everything has been paid for.
+The buyer simply receives the delivery with no further obligations.

-With DDP, the seller has primary responsibility for transport and all costs associated with delivering the goods.
-However, the buyer is only responsible for receiving the goods.
+Under DDP, the seller carries primary responsibility for transport and all costs associated with delivering the goods.
+The buyer's only obligation is to receive them.

-- Transport costs: The seller pays for shipping and transport, both nationally and internationally, until the goods reach the buyer.
+- Transport costs — covering all shipping and freight, both domestically and internationally, until the goods reach the buyer, including booking and payment of transport

-- Customs duties and taxes: The seller pays all export and import duties and other charges.
+- Customs duties and taxes — paying all export and import duties and any other applicable charges

-- The buyer is only responsible for receiving the goods at the agreed delivery destination and ensuring that they are in good condition.
+- Receiving the goods at the agreed delivery destination and confirming they are in good condition

 Pros and cons of DDP for the seller